Eric-Xu/tiny_url_playground/README.md

-# LOL.ly: a url sweetener
+# LOL.ly: a url acronymizer

 LOL.ly is a Rails 4.0 app featuring a responsive layout and progressive enhancement for Javascript.
 Testing is done through RSpec for models, controllers, and helpers, while Capybara and PhantomJS is also used during high-level integration testing.